-If you’ve recently purchased a memory foam, latex, or hybrid innerspring mattress, you might already be thinking about how to protect your investment.
-How can you still enjoy the breathability and comfort of your mattress while still protecting it from bed bugs, fluids and allergens?
+If you’ve recently purchased a mattress, you might already be thinking about how to protect your investment.
+How can you still enjoy its breathability and comfort while still protecting it from bed bugs, allergens and liquids?
 What happens if you spill something on your mattress?
 Can you simply remove a stain by cleaning your mattress?
 At the end of the day, do you really need a mattress protector?

-Sure, you can clean your mattress after a spill or every few months, but there’s no better way to protect your investment and your health than investing in a mattress protector.
+You can absolutely clean your mattress after one spill, or even every few months, but there’s no better way to protect your investment and your health than investing in mattress protection.
 Most quality mattress protectors fit just like a fitted sheet, and can easily be thrown in the wash along with your sheets and pillow cases.
-They repel liquid, keep our allergens like dust mites, and keep your mattress looking and feeling new for longer.
+Their hypoallergenic design protects against bacteria, bed bugs, dust mites and all kinds of liquids.
+Plus, they keep your mattress looking and feeling new for longer.

-Investing early in a mattress protector can save you thousands down the line.
-So what’s the deal with mattress protectors, how do you find one that works for you, and are they really worth it?
-Check out our overview on mattress protectors plus some tips on finding one that’s worth the money.
+Investing early in mattress protection can save you thousands down the line.
+So what’s the deal with mattress protectors and encasements, how do you find one that works for you, and are they really worth it?
+Check out our overview on mattress protection, along with tips for finding one that’s worth the money.

 Should I get a mattress protector or a mattress encasement?
 What’s the difference?

-A mattress protector is typically a waterproof mattress cover that encases either the top layer (mattress protector) or the entire mattress (mattress encasement) to provide protection from accidental liquid spills.
-Either type works, but tend to have significant differences in how the feel and how they work.
+Mattress protection generally comes in two categories and is typically a waterproof mattress cover that safeguards either the top layer (mattress protector) or encases the entire mattress (mattress encasement) for full protection.
+Either type works, but each tends to have significant differences in how they feel and function.

-Most mattress protectors fit like a fitted sheet on your bed.
-They don’t cover the entire mattress, but do protect it against most accidental spills and some allergens.
-They’re made of water-resistant materials, usually terry cloth, that still allow for considerable airflow and breathability.
-So if you have a mattress that has cooling technology in its upper-most layers (something like the Brooklyn Aurora, for example), a mattress protector retains the benefits of this cooling technology while simultaneously protecting it from most spills and allergens.
+Most mattress protectors cover your mattress like a fitted sheet on your bed.
+They don’t cover the entire mattress, but do protect it against most accidental spills, bacteria and some allergens.
+They’re made of water-resistant materials that still allow for considerable airflow and breathability.
+If you have a mattress that has cooling technology in its upper-most layers (something like the Brooklyn Aurora, for example), a mattress protector retains the benefits of this cooling technology while simultaneously protecting your investment.